Bamboo shoot: South Asia

-In Jharkhand, India, the bamboo shoots used as vegetable.
-Young shoot and stored shoots are known as karil and shandhna respectively.
+In Jharkhand, India, the bamboo shoots are used as a vegetable.
+Young shoots and stored shoots are known as karil and shandhna respectively.

-In the western part of Odisha, India, they are known as karadi and are used in traditional curries such as Ambila, pithou bhaja and pickle.
-In monsoon, it can be abundantly found in Bamboo forest of Karlapat wildlife sanctuary and mostly prepared in homes using mustard paste.
-They can be stored for months in an air tight container.
-They are also dried in sun increasing their shelf life and these dried shoots are called Hendua.
-The dried shoots are used in curries of roasted fish, called Poda Macha.
+In the western part of Odisha, India, they are known as karadi and are used in traditional curries such as ambila, pithou bhaja and pickle.
+In monsoon, it can be abundantly found in the bamboo forests of the Karlapat wildlife sanctuary and mostly prepared in homes using mustard paste.
+They can be stored for months in an airtight container.
+They are also dried in the sun, increasing their shelf life; these dried shoots are called hendua.
+The dried shoots are used in curries of roasted fish, called poda macha.

 In Nagaland, India, bamboo shoots are both cooked and eaten as a fresh food item or fermented for a variety of culinary uses.
 Fermented bamboo shoot is commonly known as bas tenga.
 Cooking pork with a generous portion of fermented bamboo shoot is very popular in Naga cuisine.

 In Manipur, India, they are known as u-soi.
 They are also fermented and preserved after which they are known as soibum.
-They are used in a wide variety of dishes – among which are iromba, ooti and kangshu etc. The fermented bamboo shoot which is preserved for many months is known as soijin.
-Soijin can be stored up to 10 years in Andro village.
-Generally, soijin or usoi is in a big basket made of bamboo.
-However, they are stored in earthen pot in Andro village.
+They are used in a wide variety of dishes – among which are iromba, ooti and kangshu etc. The fermented bamboo shoots which is preserved for many months is known as soijin.

-In Meghalaya Bamboo shoots are either used fresh or fermented and made into pickles, soups with pork or dried fish, or curried and seasoned with sesame seeds or made into a sauce with fermented fish.
-It sometimes cooked along with yam leaves and dried fish.
+In Meghalaya, bamboo shoots are either used fresh or fermented and made into pickles, soups with pork or dried fish, or curried and seasoned with sesame seeds or made into a sauce with fermented fish.
+They are sometimes cooked along with yam leaves and dried fish.

 In Chittagong Hill Tracts, Bangladesh, bamboo shoots are a traditional food of the indigenous Jumma people.
 The preparation of their dishes consist of several steps.
 First, bamboo shoots are collected from the bamboo forest then defoliated and boiled in water.
 Afterwards, the bamboo shoot is prepared with shrimp paste, chili, garlic paste, and salt.